 If you used a website to raise money for a personal cause such as paying for medical expenses for your animal or sending your child to summer camp, these donations are considered a gift as long as the donor does not receive anything in return.

-For example, if someone donates $100 to you and do not receive anything in return, the $100 is a non-taxable gift.
+For example, if someone donates $100 to you and does not receive anything in return, the $100 is a non-taxable gift.

 However, if someone donates $100 to you and you give them a gift worth $20 in return, then your non-taxable gift is $80.